pranavan15/service-composition-own/README.md

 ### <a name="try-it"></a> Try it Out

-1. Start all 4 http services by entering the following commands in sperate terminals.
+1. Start all 4 http services by entering the following commands in separate terminals.
 This will start the `Airline Reservation`, `Hotel Reservation`, `Car Rental` and `Travel Agency` services in ports 9091, 9092, 9093 and 9090 respectively.

    ```bash
     <SAMPLE_ROOT_DIRECTORY>$ ballerina run TravelAgency/AirlineReservation/